 The JCI evaluation of a hospital is designed to be valid, reliable and objective, and the accreditation decision is made by an international accreditation committee.

-As part of the JCI accreditation programme, every three years JCI re-evaluate the hospital against the current set of JCI standards – this evaluation involves a comprehensive inspection of the facility, review of practices and procedures, and will look for evidence of sustained compliance and improvement.
-This demonstrates SVPH’s long-term commitment to patient safety and continuous improvement in patient care.
+As part of the JCI accreditation programme, every three years JCI re-evaluates the hospital against the JCI standards.
+This evaluation involves a comprehensive inspection of the facility, review of practices and procedures, and will look for evidence of sustained compliance and improvement.
+The hospital voluntarily applies the JCI standards throughout the hospital and have demonstrated continuous improvement in the quality of hospital processes and patient care.

-The Benefits of JCI Accreditation
+The benefits of JCI accreditation

-- Maintains patient safety and continuous improvement at the heart of management decisions.
+• Maintains patient safety and continuous improvement at the heart of management decisions

-- Fosters a culture of safety throughout the hospital.
+• Fosters a culture of safety throughout the hospital

-- Provides a safe and efficient work environment.
+• Provides a safe and efficient work environment